vulcand/vulcand/documentation/source/proxy.rst

    RequestMethod() == "GET" # failover for GET requests only ResponseCode() == 408    # failover on 408 HTTP response code

-.. warning::  if you omit `Attempts`, failover will go into endless loop
+.. warning::  if you omit `Attempts`, failover will max out after 10 attempts.

 Route